als244/ml_dataflow/README.md

 For example:

 `./transformerDemo 80 20 4096 8` will train the 8B model architecture (full bf16, causal attention, next token prediction, AdamW).
 The sequence length is set to 4096 tokens.
-The memory capacities are set to enforce <= 80 GB of host memory and <= 20 GB of device memory (where XXX GB is defined as XXX * 2^30 bytes).
+The memory capacities are set to enforce <= 80 GiB of host memory and <= 20 GiB of device memory (where XXX GiB is defined as XXX * 2^30 bytes).

 Profiling overviews:
 - Low I/O Pressure (fast compute, but max device mem + attention-heavy => easier to get high MFU): [H100, 8B, 64k](docs/sample_profiling_trace_64k.md)